CodeAPretzel/MOFinder/README.md

 # MOFinder
-Comprehensive list of Metal-organic frameworks (MOF) and their synthesis procedure.
+Comprehensive list of metal-organic frameworks (MOF) and their synthesis procedure.